mebis-lp/moodle-filter_tafel/README.md

-# filter-notes
+# filter_tafel

-Filters the text and replaces links to notes with an suitable iframe.
+Filters the text and replaces links to mebis-Tafel with an suitable iframe.